 “She has legal authority over this district.”

-“Daughter, there is a legal right issue over the land here in the Spirit.
+“Daughter, there is a legal right issue over the land here in the spiritual realm.
 It is a private University, and a strong territorial spirit reigns here.
 You need a rite of passage here, and Dr. Woodburn holds that right and key.
 She is a gatekeeper in the spirit to this territory, and she can get you in and out of the gate safely.
 That’s why you keep hearing the word ‘permission’.
 You do have the authority to execute the assignment, and you do have the compassion and love for the people and the land.
 This gives you a rite of passage.
 Yet, it is also needed for you to honor Dr. Woodburn for who she is in the Spirit and what she holds in my court and have her permission to get you through the gates.
 I am your covering.
 She is not that, but she does hold something legal in the Spirit that I want you to have.
 I am going with you, and my blood is enough to take care of you and cover you in this and in everything I’m asking you to do.
-As far as the land in Charleston, it is on public land in a park and that has already been taken care of.
+As far as the land in Charleston, it is on public land, in a park, and that has already been taken care of.
 Just do this in obedience to me.
 You don’t need to understand all the whys right now.”

 After I arrived at a conference at our church, and as I was accustomed to doing, I took my place along the back wall of the sanctuary.
 Like a weighted blanket, the Holy Spirit covered me, until the heaviness gave me a sensation, like I would melt into the floor.
-In the Spirit, I saw myself standing in the throne room of heaven, and I heard “Take your place.
+In the spiritual realm, I saw myself standing in the throne room of heaven, and I heard “Take your place.”
 Jesus's face was in front of mine.
 “Daughter, your lips are pure.
 Your heart is pure.
 I have cleansed them both.”
-His intense eyes were so fierce, I can barely stay focused on them
+His intense eyes were so fierce, I could barely stay focused on them!

 “I’m coming!
 I’m coming for the broken ones, for the survivors, for the least of these.
 I’m coming to bring justice and make things right.
 This is my movement.
 This is my movement.”